Joose Olavi Hannula

-Joose Olavi Hannula (5 September 1900 - 12 June 1944) was a Finnish colonel and historian.
+' (5 September 1900 - 12 June 1944) was a Finnish colonel and historian.

 Hannula was born in Turku.
-After studying at a military college in the 1920s, he joined the Finnish army, serving in the Nylands regiment and as a first division staff officer.
+After studying at a military college in the 1920s, he joined the Finnish army, serving in the Uusimaa regiment and as a first division staff officer.
 He was a lecturer in the history of war at Finland's academy of military sciences from 1927 to 1939.
-He returned to active service as the commanding officer of a regiment and a brigade, and died at Salla during the Continuation War of 1941–44.
+He returned to active service as the commanding officer of a regiment and a brigade, and died at Salla in an air raid during the Continuation War of 1941–1944.